-- (5) Giovanni Agnellie C.S.a.p.az., an Italian company, is the beneficial owner of essentially all of the equity interests of Old Town, S.A. (successor in interest to EXOR Group S.A.)
+- (6) Giovanni Agnellie C.S.a.p.az., an Italian company, is the beneficial owner of essentially all of the equity interests of Old Town, S.A. (successor in interest to EXOR Group S.A.)
 The business address for Giovanni Agnellie C.S.a.p.az.'s principal business and principal office is via del Carmine 10, presso Simon fiduciaria S.p.a., 10122 Turin, Italy.
 Giovanni Agnellie C.S.a.p.az. is deemed to be controlled by its general partners, Messrs.
 Tiberto Brandolini d'Adda, Gianluigi Gabetti, John Philip Elkann, Alessandro Giovanni Nasi, and Gianluca Ferrero.
-The business address of Old Town S.A. is 22-24, Boulevard Royal, L-2449 Luxembourg. - (6) The amount shown includes 149,203 shares of phantom stock that are fully vested but not payable until Mr. Botta's retirement as a director of the Company. - (7) The amount shown includes 2,000 shares subject to stock options exercisable within 60 days. - (8) The amount shown includes 4,253 stock units held in the Company's 401(k) savings plan and 163,710 shares subject to stock options exercisable within 60 days. - (9) The amount shown includes 74,879 shares subject to stock options exercisable within 60 days. - (10) The amount shown includes 400,000 shares subject to stock options exercisable within 60 days. - (11) The amount shown includes 80,613 shares subject to stock options exercisable within 60 days. - (12) The amount shown includes 2,385,787 shares subject to stock options that are exercisable within 60 days and 197,856 RSUs and shares of phantom stock that are fully vested but not yet payable.
+The business address of Old Town S.A. is 22-24, Boulevard Royal, L-2449 Luxembourg. - (7) The amount shown includes 149,203 shares of phantom stock that are fully vested but not payable until Mr. Botta's retirement as a director of the Company. - (8) The amount shown includes 4,253 stock units held in the Company's 401(k) savings plan and 163,710 shares subject to stock options exercisable within 60 days. - (9) The amount shown includes 74,879 shares subject to stock options exercisable within 60 days. - (10) The amount shown includes 400,000 shares subject to stock options exercisable within 60 days. - (11) The amount shown includes 80,613 shares subject to stock options exercisable within 60 days. - (12) The amount shown includes 2,322,691 shares subject to stock options that are exercisable within 60 days and 149,203 shares of phantom stock that are fully vested but not yet payable.